code-disaster/steamworks4j/README.md

 ## Building the Java package

-Just use Maven to *mvn package* in the root directory to compile a jar ready to be used in your application.
+Just use Maven to `mvn package` in the root directory to compile a jar ready to be used in your application.

+Run `mvn package -P with-dependencies` to compile an additional jar with dependencies ([jnigen](https://github.com/libgdx/libgdx/wiki/jnigen)) included.

 ## Sample application